-The galaxy formation model which we employ is the one described in detail in Baugh et al. (2005) and Lacey et al. (2008).
+The galaxy formation model which we employ is the one described in detail in B05 and Lacey et al. (2008).
 The model is based on the semi-analytic code of Cole et al. (2000) with important revisions described in Benson et al. (2002, 2003) and is reviewed extensively in Baugh (2006).
 In summary, the formation, assembly and evolution of galaxies are calculated using a background cosmology in which the dark matter structure grows hierarchically.
-The physical ingredients considered in the model include: (i) The formation of dark matter halos through mergers and accretion of material. (ii) The collapse of baryons into the gravitational potential wells of dark matter halos. (iii) The radiative cooling of gas that is shock heated during infall into the dark halo. (iv) The formation of a rotationally supported disk of cold gas. (v) The formation of stars from the cold gas. (vi) The injection of energy into the interstellar medium, through supernova explosions or the accretion of material onto a super-massive black hole. (vii) The chemical evolution of the interstellar medium, stars and the hot gas. (viii) The merger of galaxies following the merger of their host dark matter halos, due to dynamical friction. (ix) The formation of spheroids during mergers due to the rearrangement of pre-existing stars (i.e. the disk and bulge of the progenitor galaxies) and the formation of stars in a burst. (x) The construction of a star-formation history and a composite stellar population for each galaxy.
+The physical ingredients considered in the model include: (i) the formation of dark matter haloes through mergers and accretion of material. (ii) The collapse of baryons into the gravitational potential wells of dark matter haloes. (iii) The radiative cooling of gas that is shock heated during infall into the dark halo. (iv) The formation of a rotationally supported disc of cold gas. (v) The formation of stars from the cold gas. (vi) The injection of energy into the interstellar medium, through supernova explosions or the accretion of material on to a supermassive black hole. (vii) The chemical evolution of the interstellar medium, stars and the hot gas. (viii) The merger of galaxies following the merger of their host dark matter haloes, due to dynamical friction. (ix) The formation of spheroids during mergers due to the rearrangement of pre-existing stars (i.e. the disc and bulge of the progenitor galaxies) and the formation of stars in a burst. (x) The construction of a star formation history and a composite stellar population for each galaxy.

 The spectral energy distribution (SED) from this composite stellar population is calculated using the spectrophotometric model GRASIL (Silva et al. 1998).
-GRASIL computes the emission from both the stars and dust in a galaxy, based on the star formation, metal enrichment history and the sizes as predicted by the semi-analytical model (Granato et al. 2000).
-GRASIL includes radiative transfer through a twophase dust medium, with a diffuse component and giant molecular clouds, and a distribution of dust grain sizes.
+GRASIL computes the emission from both the stars and dust in a galaxy, based on the star formation, metal-enrichment history and the sizes as predicted by the semi-analytical model (Granato et al. 2000).
+GRASIL includes radiative transfer through a two-phase dust medium, with a diffuse component and giant molecular clouds and a distribution of dust grain sizes.
 We note that GRASIL does not assume a single dust temperature for the galaxy.
 Stars are assumed to form inside the clouds and then gradually migrate out.
 The output from GRASIL is the galaxy SED from the far-UV to radio wavelengths.

-2.1 Radio Emission and the Far-Infrared-Radio Correlation
+2.1 Radio emission and the far-infrared-radio correlation

-In addition to the sub-mm/far-infrared emission from dust, the radio emission is also included in the model following Bressan et al. (2002).
+In addition to the submm/far-infrared emission from dust, the radio emission is also included in the model following Bressan, Silva & Granato (2002).
 The radio emission is produced by (i) thermal bremsstrahlung from HII regions and (ii) synchrotron radiation powered by acceleration of relativistic electrons in supernova remnants.
-In local galaxies, there is a strong correlation between non-thermal radio and farinfrared emission, holding over five decades of luminosity (e.g. Helou et al. 1985; Yun et al. 2001; Vlahakis et al. 2007).
-The standard explanation of this relationship is that both the far-infrared and the bulk of the radio emission are caused by high-mass ( $\gtrsim 5 M{\odot}$ ) stars.
+In local galaxies, there is a strong correlation between non-thermal radio and far-infrared emission, holding over five decades of luminosity (e.g. Helou, Soifer & Rowan-Robinson 1985; Yun, Reddy

+& Condon 2001; Vlahakis, Eales & Dunne 2007).
+The standard explanation of this relationship is that both the far-infrared and the bulk of the radio emission are caused by high-mass ($\gtrsim 5 \, M{\odot}$) stars.
 These stars both heat the dust (which then emits far-infrared emission) and at the end of their lives explode as supernovae (see e.g. Condon 1992 and references therein), producing the relativistic electrons responsible for synchrotron radiation.
-The strength of this synchrotron emission depends on not only the number density of relativistic electrons, but also the strength of the magnetic field.
-The rate of energy input into the relativistic electrons depends on the assumed low-mass cut off for Type II supernova production, which is usually taken as $8 M{\odot}$ (Bressan et al. 2002).
+The strength of this synchrotron emission depends not only on the number density of relativistic electrons, but also on the strength of the magnetic field.
+The rate of energy input into the relativistic electrons depends on the assumed low-mass cut-off for type II supernova production, which is usually taken as 8 M{\odot} (Bressan et al. 2002).